-- 35. The Central Bank will conduct periodic reviews and assessments of licensees' ICAAPs.
+- 7.1 The Central Bank will conduct periodic reviews and assessments of licensees' ICAAPs.
 This supervisory review and evaluation process ("SREP") will reflect the principle of proportionality, as it relates to the nature, scale and complexity of its activities, and the risks posed to the Central Bank's supervisory objectives.
 The Central Bank also endorses the ten principles of the Committee of European Banking Supervisors ("CEBS") which provide guidance for licensees in the implementation of the ICAAP.
 The Central Bank will generally assess the licensees' ICAAP reports against these principles to determine whether the licensee is in compliance with same.
-The SREP will form a significant part of the Central Bank's risk based supervisory framework ("RSBF").
-It is the intent of the Central Bank to use the review and assessment of each ICAAP report as the basis for ongoing discussions with the licensee. - 36.
-In addition to the RBSF, the SREP will form an integral part of the Central Bank's overall supervisory approach and is expected to enable assessment of the effectiveness, completeness and quality of licensees' ICAAPs in relation to their overall risk profile.
-The SREP will leverage from information collected and assessments carried out as part of the wider supervisory regime, including offsite reviews, periodic on-site examinations, discussions with the licensees' management, periodic reporting and reviews completed by internal and external auditors. - 37.
-The SREP will also involve a quantitative review of the licensees' Pillar 2 inherent risk exposures.
-However, where risks are not readily quantifiable, the Central Bank will exercise its supervisory judgment where necessary.
-This may include qualitative assessments of the licensees' ability to contain actual risk exposures within prudent, planned levels through effective risk governance, oversight, management and control practices.
-Additionally, the SREP will consider other important factors which licensees need to take into account in arriving at its overall capital targets.
-These might include capital cover for plausible adverse stress scenario outcomes if there are uncertainties on the sufficiency of risk estimates, additional capital to support planned business growth, and additional capital to provide a general buffer for contingencies.
-The Central Bank will assess both the adequacy of licensees' capital targets and their strategies and the capacity for achieving and maintaining these targets. - 38.
-Licensees must complete the ICAAP report at least once a year, and upon any significant change(s) in risk exposure and the Board must be kept abreast of any change(s).
-A copy of the ICAAP report must be submitted to the Central Bank within 120 days of the end of each calendar year.
+The ten principles are summarised in the Appendix of these guidelines.
+The SREP will form a significant part of the Central Bank's risk based supervisory framework ("RBSF").
+It is the intent of the Central Bank to use the review and assessment of each ICAAP report as the basis for ongoing discussions with the licensee. - 7.2 In addition to the RBSF, the SREP will form an integral part of the Central Bank's overall supervisory approach and is expected to enable assessment of the effectiveness, completeness and quality of licensees' ICAAPs in relation to their overall risk profile.
+The SREP will leverage from information collected and assessments carried out as part of the wider supervisory regime, including offsite reviews, periodic on-site examinations, discussions with the licensees' management, periodic reporting and reviews completed by internal and external auditors.